raistlinJ/core-topo-gen/README.md

 When enabled on a node, the Segmentation service will copy and execute `/tmp/segmentation/seg_*_<nodeId>_*.py` scripts.

+## Scenario Deletion and Reports

+Deleting a scenario from the Web GUI now prompts for confirmation.
+If there are historical runs (entries on the Reports page) associated with the scenario name, the dialog will warn and display how many will be removed.
+Confirming the deletion will:

+- Remove the scenario from the in-browser editor state.
+- Purge any run history entries whose parsed `scenario_names` include the deleted scenario.
+- Delete associated artifact files (scenario XML, generated report.md, and any pre-session CORE XML snapshot) that reside under the `outputs/` tree.

+Directories that become empty in `outputs/` after artifact removal are also cleaned up when safe (only if empty).
+This helps keep the artifacts directory lean.

 ## Troubleshooting

 - “No module named core” or connection errors: